-Mr. Barham has a Bachelor of Science in Mechanical Engineering from Texas A&M University and a Master of Science in Mechanical Engineering from the University of Texas at San Antonio.
-He is a registered professional engineer in the State of Texas.
+Mr. Medina has a Bachelor of Science in Electrical Engineering from Texas A&M University and is a registered professional engineer in the State of Texas.

-Ms. Lisa Lewis is the CAO and oversees People & Culture (Human Resources), Supply Chain, & Enterprise Compliance, Ethics and Facilities.
+Ms. Lisa Lewis is the CAO and oversees People & Culture (Human Resources), Supply Chain; Enterprise Safety, Occupational Health and Fleet Operations; and Enterprise Compliance, Ethics and Facilities.
 Ms. Lewis has worked for CPS Energy for 20 years and previously served as Senior Vice President of People & Culture.
-Ms. Lewis has focused on enabling our CPS Energy workforce to evolve with the fast-changing utility industry.
+Ms. Lewis has focused on enabling the CPS Energy workforce to evolve with the fast-changing utility industry.
 Before that role, she progressed through Corporate Communications to ultimately become the VP of that area.

 Before joining CPS Energy, Ms. Lewis worked in marketing communications and advertising for service industry clients ranging from healthcare to public transit.
 She is an advocate for STEM education and workforce development in San Antonio and serves on the advisory board for San Antonio's CAST public high schools.
-Ms. Lewis has a Bachelor of Arts in Communications from Texas State University and is a Certified Professional through the Society of Human Resource Management (SHRM).
+Ms. Lewis has a Bachelor of Arts in Communications from Texas State University and is a Certified Professional through the Society of Human Resource Management ("SHRM").

-Mr. Gary Gold is the CFO & Treasurer and oversees CPS Energy's Accounting & Finance functions.
+Mr. Cory Kuchinsky is the CFO & Treasurer and oversees CPS Energy's Accounting & Finance functions.
 In this position, he is responsible for Accounting & Financial Reporting, Corporate Financial Planning, Cost Management, as well as Treasury, Strategic Pricing & Cost Recovery, Enterprise Risk Management and Financial Information Systems Management.

-Mr. Gold has more than 35 years of financial experience, primarily in the energy and utility sectors, having previously worked for Valero Energy and SBC Communications.
-He joined CPS Energy in 2005 and most recently served as Vice President of Corporate Services & Assistant Treasurer.
-He is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants and Financial Executives International.
-Mr. Gold has a Bachelor of Business Administration degree in Accounting from the University of Texas at San Antonio.
+Mr. Kuchinsky joined CPS Energy in 2006 and has served in multiple leadership roles.
+Mr. Kuchinsky is a CPA.
+Prior to joining CPS Energy, he worked for Ernst & Young LLC.
+Mr. Kuchinsky holds a Bachelor of Science in Business Administration and a Master of Science in Accounting degrees from Trinity University.